 |Elizabeth Keith: East Gate, Seoul, woodblock print, 1920

-In 1919 an exhibition in Tokyo of her watercolors on Korean subjects caught the attention of the central figure of the shin hanga movement, the publisher Watanabe, who soon had his studio craftsmen translate her 'East Gate, Seoul, by Moonlight' into a color woodblock
+In 1919 an exhibition in Tokyo of her watercolors on Korean subjects caught the attention of the central figure of the shin hanga movement, the publisher Watanabe Shôzaburô, who soon had his studio craftsmen translate her 'East Gate, Seoul, by Moonlight' into a color woodblock

-Watanabe continued to publish her prints until 1939.
-She returned to England in 1924, but continued to travel throughout her life, producing studies for prints that would number at least 113 designs (100 were color woodblock prints, the remainder color etchings).
-Her published prints are consistently professional and always well printed.
+Keith returned to England in 1924.
+Even so, Watanabe continued to publish her prints until around 1939, adapting more than 60 warercolors into woodblock prints.
+She traveled throughout her life, producing studies for prints that would number around 130 designs (most were color woodblock prints, the remainder color etchings).
+Keith's published prints are consistently professional and always well printed.
 At her best she combined anecdotal and documentary elements with a highly developed sense of color, compassion for her subjects, and a keen eye for detail.

 |Elizabeth Keith: Chinese Matriarch, color etching, 1934